-If you were given / sent this Explanatory Statement, you will need to complete and send back the enclosed / attached Expression of Interest form to us, or email it to MCHRI-earlymenopausestudy@monash.edu so that a researcher is able to contact you.
+If you were given / sent this Explanatory Statement, you will need to complete and send back the enclosed / attached Expression of Interest form to us, or email it to MCHRI-earlymenopause@monash.edu so that a researcher is able to contact you.
 A researcher will then ring or email you to arrange an interview at a time and place that suits you, and answer any questions you may have about the interview or the project.
+If the location of the interview is not your home, you will be reimbursed for the cost of your public transport travel.
 A few days before the interview, the researcher will once again ring or email you to confirm the interview date, time and location.